ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 -------------------------------------------------------------------------------------------------------------------------------

-The test suite client is managed through a common configuration file, two test suite-specific configuration files and six SHOULD/MAY configuration files that have a “.ptfconfig” extension.
-These configuration files can be modified directly; the common configuration file and the test suite-specific configuration files can also be modified through a script.
+The test suite client is managed through a common configuration file, two test-suite specific configuration files and six SHOULD/MAY configuration files that have a “.ptfconfig” extension.
+These configuration files can be modified directly; the common configuration file and the test-suite specific configuration files can also be modified through a script.

 ### Common configuration file